rjones-lf/iroha/deploy/ansible/roles/docker/README.md

 docker
 =========

-A role install docker engine and docker-compose including python modules.
+A role that installs docker engine and docker-compose including python modules.

 Requirements
 ------------